 Exchange Act.

 Use of Proceeds

-The Issuer will deliver the gross proceeds of the offering of the Securities to the Custodian, which will them in the Cash Collateral Account.
-From time to time, the Investment Agent will direct the Custodian to the proceeds in Eligible Investments pursuant to the terms of the Investment Agency Agreement, as further described herein under "Risk Factors - Risks Related to Eligible Investments" and "The Agreements - The Indenture."
+The Issuer will deliver the gross proceeds of the offering of the Securities to the Custodian, which we them in the Cash Collateral Account.
+From time to time, the Investment Agent will direct the Custodian the proceeds in Eligible Investments pursuant to the terms of the Investment Agency Agreement, as furt described herein under "Risk Factors - Risks Related to Eligible Investments" and "The Agreements - Indenture."